x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 # Use batch migration to migrate Exchange Server public folders to Exchange Online

- **Summary**: This article tells you how to move modern public folders from Exchange 2016 or Exchange 2019 to Office 365.

 Migrating your Exchange Server public folders to Exchange Online requires Exchange Server 2016 CU4 or later running in your on-premises environment.

 > [!NOTE]